Ephraim-usc/egrm/README.rst

 ========

-Expected Genetic Relationship Matrix (EGRM) is the expected value of the Genetic Relationship Matrix (GRM) on unknown SNPs given the complete genealogical tree, derived under the coalescent theory framework.
+Expected Genetic Relationship Matrix (EGRM) is the expected value of the Genetic Relationship Matrix (GRM) on unknown SNPs given the complete genealogical tree of a sample of individuals, derived under the coalescent theory framework.

 Installation